Skip to main content

 The Hong Kong Institute of Certified Public Accountants (HKICPA)

-In addition to being an IFAC Member, HKICPA is a member of the Global Accounting Alliance.
+In addition to being a member of IFAC, HKICPA is a member of the Global Accounting Alliance and actively participates in regional and international standard-setting and professional development initiatives.

 Adoption of International Standards